Indigestion (Dyspepsia) In Children: Symptoms And Remedies

 The following diseases and conditions can also be a cause of several gastrointestinal problems and severe indigestion in children (3):

-• Gastroesophageal reflux disease (GERD) or acid reflux: Gastroesophageal reflux is a condition where stomach contents regurgitate into the esophagus.
+• Gastroesophageal reflux disease (GERD) or acid reflux: Gastroesophageal reflux or acid reflux in children is a condition where stomach contents regurgitate into the esophagus.
 According to a systematic review conducted by multiple institutions, GERD is present in about zero to 38% of all children older than 18 months.
 The presence of GERD can cause heartburn and other symptoms of indigestion.

 • Gastritis: Inflammation of the stomach may cause indigestion.